-The next question to answer as you outline your 24x7 goals is "Which is more important with regard to your data - availability or accuracy?"
 In financial applications, data integrity is paramount.
 Under no circumstances should a committed transaction be lost, even if it means more downtime for recovery.
-In many e-commerce systems, it is more important that system accept new orders at all times.
+In many order entry systems, it is more important that the application remains available at all times even if a few orders are lost.
+This is especially true for e-commerce style applications.
+For many on-line shopping applications, it is most important to have the system accept new orders at all times.
 If the system goes down, another system must take over even if it means that several transactions may be lost.
-The cost of downtime due to recovery is greater than the cost of lost transactions in these businesses.
+The cost of downtime due to recovery is greater than the cost of lost transactions.